 - American Political Thought: Analysis of central themes in American political thought in the eighteenth and nineteenth centuries, with special attention to the foundational principles of American constitutionalism and the controversy over slavery.

-- Criminal Justice and Society: This course critically examines the criminal justice system.
+- Criminal Justice and Society: This course critically examines the American criminal justice system.
 Major topics include social control through the criminal law, policing in a free society, the structure and processes of criminal trial courts, as well as theories and administration of punishment.

 - Human Rights in America: This course examines the origins and development of civil liberties in the United States from a human rights perspective.
 Students will analyze competing views on issues of current concern considered against relevant historical background.
 Topics range from economic security and education to race discrimination and civil liberties in the war on terror.
 A major theme of this course concerns the tension between American ideals and actual practices.